-Step 3: Designing of survey questions
+Step 3: Designing survey questions

-At this step, you need to think about the type of research questions you will ask from participants.
-When determining the type of questions, you should also determine the content of the question, ordering, layout, the phrasing of questions, etc. There are two types of questions that you can ask from participants during the survey are:
+At this step, you need to think about the type of research questions you will ask participants.
+When determining the type of questions, you should also determine the content of the question, ordering, layout, the phrasing of questions, etc. There are two types of questions that you can ask participants during the survey are: